About the guide

 To change user credentials, we recommend that you use the Cisco vManage GUI, and not use the CLI of Cisco SD-WAN device.

-● If Cisco SD-WAN vManage nodes part of the cluster are configured using feature templates, ensure that you create separate feature templates for both primary data center and secondary data center.
+● If Cisco SD-WAN vManage nodes part of the cluster is configured using feature templates, ensure that you create separate feature templates for both primary data center and secondary data center.

 When primary cluster is switched over to the secondary cluster, Cisco vManage detaches the Cisco SD-WAN devices from the feature templates.
 Therefore, ensure that you reattach the devices to the specific feature templates.